Visual Arts

 State of Utah Alice Merrill Horne Art Collection

 Utah’s state-owned art collection began in 1899.
 Alice Merrill Horne was a candidate for the state legislature on a platform of support for the arts.
 Once she was elected to the House of Representatives she sponsored a bill to create a state arts organization and to establish a state collection of artwork.
-In honor of that sponsor, the collection was named the “Alice Art Collection.”
-The continued acquisition of artwork by Utah artists comes from purchases selected by the Collection Acquisition Committee and generous donations from patrons and artists.
+In honor of that sponsor, the collection was named the “Alice Merrill Horne Art Collection.”
+The continued acquisition of artwork by Utah artists comes from purchases selected by the Collection Acquisition Council and generous donations from patrons and artists.

-Hannah Barrett
+Hannah Nielsen

-Public Art Coordinator
+Public Art Manager

 801.678.5826